Increased pressure at Nottinghamshire health services as four-day junior doctor strike gets underway

 “I want to ask the public to please help during this challenging time by only calling 999 or attending A&E in a genuine emergency.
 There are other services available, including our Urgent Treatment Centres and NHS111, GPs and pharmacies, so please choose the right service for your needs.”

-While the NHS is here to see the public safely throughout this industrial action, there are significantly fewer doctors to call upon – which means it could take longer for patients with less urgent concerns to be seen.
+The NHS said, while it is “here to see the public safely throughout this industrial action”, there are significantly fewer doctors to call upon, which means it could take longer for patients with less urgent concerns to be seen.

-Please choose the right service for your needs and continue to attend your appointments as planned, unless you have been contacted to rearrange.
+People are urged to choose the right service for their needs and continue to attend appointments as planned, unless contacted to rearrange.